aabansode/AR-Business-Card-1/README.md

 # AR-Business-Card

-This is Augmented Reality Application on Business Cards which show augmented object over the business Card.
+This is Augmented Reality Application on Business Cards which show  animated augmented object over the business Card.

 ## Developer